pyro-ppl/pyro/docs/source/contrib.outbreak.rst

 ======================
 .. automodule:: pyro.contrib.outbreak

+.. warning:: Code in ``pyro.contrib.forecast`` is under development.
+    This code makes no guarantee about maintaining backwards compatibility.

-``pyro.contrib.outbreak`` is a lightweight framework for experimenting with a restricted class of stochastic discrete-time discrete-count compartmental models.
-This framework implements inference via Hamiltonian Monte Carlo, prediction of latent variables, and forecasting future trends.
+``pyro.contrib.outbreak`` is a framework for experimenting with a restricted class of stochastic discrete-time discrete-count compartmental models.
+This framework implements **inference** via Hamiltonian Monte Carlo, **prediction** of latent variables, and **forecasting** future trajectories.

 For explanation of the underlying machinery in this framework, see the `SIR with HMC tutorial <http://pyro.ai/examples/sir_hcm.html>`_